transcom/mymove-docs/docs/backend/guides/service-objects/getting-started.md

 ## Creating Service Objects

 Now that we have our model, we can start creating our new service objects.
+We'll be creating a service object to create cats, and one to update cats.
 We'll go through the following steps:

 1. [Set up service subpackage and interface](./set-up-service-subpackage-and-interface)
 2. [Set up validation pattern](./validation)